mintynet/value-pasta-auto/README.md

 |Ana1|N/A|
 |Ana2|USED FOR BLUETOOTH RX|
 |Ana3|USED FOR BLUETOOTH TX|

+Both PIN D2 & D3 on H2 need to be grounded for ECU ID

 ## LED screens
 Powertrain, Body and Chassis ECU's have 3.5" NEXTION HMI [NEXTION](https://www.itead.cc/display/nextion.html) serial based screens, either Discovery or Enhanced versions can be used.
 These are connected via the I/O board where it is present, the Body ECU is connected directly to the Nextion display.
 The default baudrate has been changed on the screen using bauds=500000 when connected to the nextion IDE.